jozzdart/terminice/terminice/README.md

 Explore the complete collection of tools available in `terminice`.

 Each linked component or tool below has its own in-depth documentation section with API notes, behavior details, controls, examples, and usage guidance.
+This was a real priority: the catalogue is meant to be usable as a practical reference, not just a feature list.

 Every tool is fully themeable and ready to use with zero setup.
 The catalogue is grouped by how a CLI uses each tool: **Prompts** gather values, **Selectors** choose from known options, **Pickers** browse real-world data such as files or dates, **Indicators** show work in progress, **Workflow & CLI UX** connects components into complete command experiences, and **Configuration & Guides** handles settings, help, shortcuts, and theme exploration.